davera-017/TornadoCliffWalking/README.md

 ## Observation Space

 The observation depends on the shape of the grid.
-For a (6,8) grid there are 48*48 possible states, corresponding to the position of the Elf and the position of the tornado.
+For a `(6,8)` grid there are 48*48 possible states, corresponding to the position of the Elf and the position of the tornado.
 The player cannot be at the cliff, nor at the goal as the latter results in the end of the episode.

 The observation is a tuple representing the player's and the tornado's current position as current_row * nrows + current_col (where both the row and col start at 0).

-The observation is returned as a `Tuple``[int`, int]`.
+The observation is returned as a `Tuple[int, int]`.

 ## Starting State